We're opening up some of our exclsive members only pages to our fans for FREE!

 WARNING as you will see from the above picture taken on Good Friday some councils such as Kensington and Chelsea enforce single yellow lines on bank holidays even though they don't tell you.
 This is a great way for them to rake in a fortune.

-If you have received a parking ticket please click "received a parking ticket" in the left hand menu at the top for assistance.
+If you have received a parking ticket and need help please click "received a parking ticket" in the left hand menu at the top for assistance.
 If your ticket was issued whilst parked on private land we have a whole section on private land enforcement accessed from the top menu.

 In the days of the old traffic warden if you parked illegally the probability was that you would not get caught.
 However with the advent of “decriminalised parking enforcement” carried out by local councils, the likelihood of being caught is much greater.
 This started in London in 1994 and is now being introduced in towns and cities throughout the land.
-And worse still local authorities are now using CCTV enforcement as their latest weapon against illegal parking and moving traffic offences.
+And worse still local authorities are now using CCTV, ANPR and even bay sensors as their latest weapon against motorists.

 It is essential that Motorists understand parking regulations and especially what a local authority is required to do with their procedures, signage, lineage, compliance with government guidance etc. Quite often errors made by local aothorities mean that parking tickets are unenforceable.

-In the year to 31st March 2011, 4,022,476 penalty charge notices (parking tickets) were issued in London alone for parking contraventions.
-Plus almost 780,000 more for other contraventions such as Bus Lanes and moving traffic.
-Transport for London alone issued over half a million tickets with a face value of over £66million.
-A similar number is issued nationwide.
+In the year to 31st March 2013, almost five million penalty charge notices (parking tickets) were issued in London alone for parking, bus lane and moving traffic contraventions.
+A similar number is issued outside London.

 However many hundreds of thousands of tickets are cancelled each year either by the councils themselves or the parking adjudicator.